-For over 20 years, the Integrace Institute at Copper Ridge has been dedicated to excellence in Alzheimer’s and dementia through on-going research and education.
-We have always been known for our innovative research and findings related to dementia and its positive impact on improving the quality of life for those living with this disorder.
-As we continue to evolve and look towards the future, we are really excited to share our broadened focus in the field of neurocognitive disorders.
+For more than 20 years, the Integrace Institute at Copper Ridge has been dedicated to excellence in supporting those with Alzheimer’s and dementia through research and education.
+Our innovative research, findings, and programs have been internationally renowned, and more importantly have helped improve the quality of life for those living with these disorders and their care partners.
+Partnerships through the years have included The Johns Hopkins University School of Medicine, University of Maryland School of Nursing, Erickson School of Aging at UMBC, Teepa Snow’s Positive Approach to Care program and many others.
 This expanded emphasis will create new opportunities to empower care partners and professionals to support meaningful living for those on this journey.

 In simple terms, our mission is educate and empower our families, residents and colleagues to tell their story and turn it into data that can transform lives.
 In official terms, we do this by advancing transformational neurocognitive care practices through person-centered research and education.

 The Institute is an incredible arm of Integrace that has grown and changed with the mission of the organization as a whole as well as the changing aging services landscape.
 I foresee us forging partnerships with advocacy organizations, universities, technology and pharmaceutical companies all over the nation to bring about a transformation in both education and research.
 We are so excited to have reached over 500+ participants in research and education initiatives in 2017 alone – I anticipate we will be able to touch many more lives over the coming years.

 The research studies that we are currently conducting fall in three areas:

 Our education falls into two main buckets with one philosophy, and that is that it is all evidence-based and updated yearly: